2010–11 Division 1 Féminine

 The 2010–11 Division 1 Féminine season was the 37th since its establishment.
 Lyon were the defending champions.
-The fixtures were announced in August 2010 and the season began on 5 September 2010 and ended early on 31 May 2011 in order to increase the fitness of national team players ahead of the 2011 FIFA Women's World Cup.
+The fixtures were announced in August 2010.
+The season began on 5 September 2010 and ended early on 31 May 2011, in order to increase the fitness of national team players ahead of the 2011 FIFA Women's World Cup.
 There were two promoted teams from the Division 2 Féminine, replacing the two teams that were relegated from Division 1 Féminine following the 2009–10 season.
 A total of 12 teams competed in the league with two clubs suffering relegation to the second division, the Division 2 Féminine.

 On 27 March 2011, Lyon successfully defended its title after defeating title rivals Montpellier 1–0 at the Stade Jules Rimet in Sussargues.
 The title is the club's fifth consecutive in the Division 1 Féminine and its ninth overall dating back to its FC Lyon years.
 The win also places Lyon in the 2011–12 edition of the UEFA Women's Champions League.
 Lyon eventually finished the season unbeaten.
 The runner-up place, which qualified for the Champions League too, was decided on the final match day in a direct encounter between Paris Saint-Germain and Montpellier.
 Paris ranked third before the match and had to win in order to overtake Montpellier, which they achieved with a 1–0 win courtesy of a goal in the 88th minute.[2]
-Paris will be making its debut in the UEFA Women's Champions League next season.
+Paris made its debut in the UEFA Women's Champions League in the following season.

 Teams

 Changes in 2009–10

-On 2 May 2010, both the women's section of football clubs Rodez and Le Mans won their respective group to achieve promotion to the Division 1 Féminine.
+On 2 May 2010, the women's sections of football clubs Rodez and Le Mans won their respective group to achieve promotion to the Division 1 Féminine.
 Rodez earned promotion following a 1–1 draw with AS Muret, who were in second place.
 Le Mans earned promotion after defeating ES Blanquefort 2–1.

-Montigny-le-Bretonneux were the first club to suffer relegation to the second division faltering with two games remaining in league play.
+Montigny-le-Bretonneux were the first club to suffer relegation to the second division, faltering with two games remaining in league play.
 On the final day of the league season, Soyaux became the second and final club to fall following its 2–0 loss to Montpellier.